This article was first published November 2015, updated May 2020.

 Is it best to send birthday emails on the exact birth date or before?
 Should you send a follow-up email?
 If so, when?
-They’re all great questions, and we’ve got the answers.
+These are all great questions, so let’s dive in.

 More than half (55%) of birthday emails are sent on the exact birthdate.
 About 38% of birthday emails are sent one to three weeks prior to the birthday.
 A growing trend is also sending an offer at the start of the subscriber’s birthday month to give them plenty of time to take action and to provide you plenty of time to send a few reminders.
 Regardless, automated birthday emails are the name of the game.

 To make sure your subscribers remember to take advantage of their birthday offers, send a reminder email.
 Reminder emails generate rate increases of at least 20% in open, click-to-delivered, average order value and revenue per email, according to Experian data.

 Chandon sent this birthday email out with the subject line, “Birthday Savings End Soon!” a few weeks after I got the initial birthday email.

 Even the most organized business couldn’t possibly keep track of every subscriber’s birthday and send an email offer on that day.
 Fortunately, you don’t have to.

 Automation turns what could be a tedious, time-consuming job into a few clicks.

 Campaign Monitor customers can use automated emails, which are emails that are automatically sent to a subscriber when certain conditions are met.
 In this case, when the subscriber’s birthday arrives, an email is automatically delivered to his or her inbox.

 Jewelry retailer, Monica Vinader, generates an offer to their customers with jewelry suggestions based on past purchases, and a special “treat yourself” message.